NWP: “Cinderella to Princess – a story that never was” (Patrick Sapallo, 6th June 2016)

 A very sad note: Patrick Sapallo planned and worked on this webpage that he planned to call Cinderella to Princess for several years.
 Tragically he was unable to complete it as he passed from this life on 15th May 2018 following unsuccessful surgery.
 My own finalizing of the page is of necessity and utilizes several of Patrick’s emails to me in June 2016.
 Its completion is also meant as a memorial to his dedication and love of the NWP.
 My writing describes our long-term friendship and his website involvement.
 All of us: family, friends and researchers are the poorer for his passing.
 These 50 years cover 1968-2018.

 Patrick became co-author of this website during the four years following its creation in 2014.
-He planned this web page and asked for it to be called “Cinderella to Princess.”
-He pictured great positive economic changes during several decades since he had travelled throughout NWP as a much younger man.
+He pictured great positive economic changes during several decades since he had traveled throughout NWP as a much younger man.
 With copper mines opening in many places, he knew that the NWP with its increasing mining developments had finally moved from being Zambia’s poorest province to one of its richest.
 In other words, he envisioned it now being Zambia’s “Princess” and no longer its “Cinderella” — as writers have always called it.

 Then in early June 2016, his extensive planning for a trip throughout the province came to be.
 While he hoped to spend about a month travelling throughout the province starting in Zambezi District and then moving east and north, he spent only a little over a week.
 He decided not to drive his car and thus took a bus from Lusaka, briefly stopping in Solwezi and then on to Zambezi.